scalalandio/chimney/docs/docs/troubleshooting.md

 to 64MB).

 However, if you are using the compiler's flags to report unused definitions when macros are involved, there can also be an error caused by [scala/bug#12895](https://github.com/scala/bug/issues/12895).
-In such case the workaround would be to remove the unused definition reporting.
+This bug was fixed in Scala 2.13.14, if update is impossible the workaround would be to remove the unused definition reporting.

 ### Debugging macros